milkytipo/MAE259B/README.md

 3. Assignment 3
 * euler_bernoulli_beam.m is the script for the simulation of beam.
 The indicator *plot_subfig* set *0* if use this scrpt individually.
 * plot_euler_bernoulli_beam.m plot_eleven_nodes_implicit.m is the script to plot comparison results given different P. When use it, don't forget to set *plot_subfig* to *1* in euler_bernoulli_beam.m.

+### Instruction of HW2 codes

+1. Assignment 1 -- Chapter 7
+* main.m is the main function, just run the main function is okay.